Mapdoth/Sudden-Clown/docs/README.md

 ## About the game

+This game was done in the first "CITM GameJam" and was prized with Best Art Award & Public's Favourite Award

 The game is about a clown killing old people in a nursing home.
-You'll need to cover in plants and avoid the nurses to kill all old people.
+Nurses will be listening and seeking you.
+You'll need to cover in plants and bins or use a jack-in-the-box to avoid the nurses and kill all old people.

 ## Controls

+L-Pad -> Move

+Y, X, A, B -> Kill old people

+L2 + L-Pad -> Get out of plants/bins

+R2 -> Use jack-in-the-box

 ## Team